Nomad-Media/samples-python/content/Readme.md

 > 📘 Note
 >
-> For more information about the API calls used go to [Updates a content.](ref:updatecontent)
+> For more information about the API calls used go to [Update Content](https://developer.nomad-cms.com/docs/update-content)

 ## Get Content